cakephp/bakery.cakephp.org/2012/09/09/Multistep-forms.rst

 you'll be amazed by how much little code can manage a whole full featured multistep form when taking advantage of CakePHP powerful classes.
 We'll build the form in only 60 lines of controller code.
-`Original article here, with better syntax highlighting`_ One of the features I really love about PHP frameworks is form management.
-Coding forms in plain PHP can easily become a pain if not well planned out.
-Multistep forms take this complexity even further, especially when you care about user experience.
-In this tutorial you'll be amazed by how much little code can manage a whole full featured multistep form when taking advantage of CakePHP powerful classes.
-We'll build the form in only 60 lines of controller code.
+`Original article here, with better syntax highlighting`_.

 The form will have the following features:

 + automagical data management
 + flexible steps control